2016, Vol. 3 Issue 2, Part B

 How to cite this article:

 Naveen C Joshi, PC Joshi, Sanjay Kumar, P Nath, VK Singh, Dalip Mansotra.
 Entomofaunal diversity in fruit orchards along the altitudinal gradients of district Nainital, Uttarakhand (India).
-International Journal of Fauna and Biological Studies.
-2016; 3(2): 113-120.
+Int J Fauna Biol Stud 2016;3(2):113-120.